dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-The 'add' method can help with initialization.
-(Although since it both inserts and updates data, a more appropriate name might be 'upsert'.)
+The 'injectField' method can help with initialization.

 ```es6
 constructor(props) {